Chris Kamara

-Christopher Kamara (born 25 December 1957) is an English former professional footballer and manager who worked as a presenter and football analyst at Sky Sports from 1992 to 2022.
+Christopher Kamara (born 25 December 1957) is an English former professional footballer and manager who worked as a presenter and football analyst at Sky Sports between 1992 and 2022.

-As a player, he was known as a tough-tackling midfielder.
-He joined the Royal Navy at the age of 16, before being signed by Portsmouth in November 1974.
-He spent three years at the club before being sold on to Swindon Town for £14,000.
-He returned to Portsmouth in 1981 for a £50,000 fee but was transferred to Brentford in October 1981.
-He spent four years with the "Bees" before leaving the club after picking up a runners-up medal in the Football League Trophy in 1985.
+He joined the Royal Navy at the age of 16 before being signed by Portsmouth in November 1974.
+A midfielder, he spent three years at the club before being sold to Swindon Town for £14,000.
+He returned to Portsmouth in 1981, for a £50,000 fee, but was transferred to Brentford in October 1981.
+He spent four years with the "Bees" before leaving the club after picking up a runners-up medal in the 1985 Football League Trophy final.

 Kamara re-signed with Swindon Town in August 1985 and helped the club to two successive promotions into the Second Division.
-He moved on to Stoke City in 1988, and a successful spell with the club won him a move to Leeds United in 1990.
+He moved to Stoke City in 1988, and a successful spell with the club won him a move to Leeds United in 1990.
 He helped the club to the Second Division title in 1989–90 but was injured for eight months before being sold to Luton Town for £150,000 in 1991.
-He had loan spells with Premier League clubs Sheffield United and Middlesbrough, before joining Sheffield United on a permanent basis in 1993.
-The following year he joined Bradford City as a player-coach.
+He had loan spells with Premier League clubs Sheffield United and Middlesbrough before joining Sheffield United on a permanent basis in 1993.
+The following year, he joined Bradford City as a player-coach.

 Kamara was appointed Bradford City manager in November 1995 and took the club from a relegation scrap to promotion out of the Second Division via the play-offs in 1996.
-He left the club in January 1998 and quickly took the reins at Stoke City, before he left the "Potters" in April 1998.
-From there he became a broadcaster with Sky Sports and has since appeared as a presenter on numerous other television programmes.
+He left the club in January 1998 and quickly took the reins at Stoke City before being relieved of his duties in April 1998.
+From there, he became a broadcaster with Sky Sports and has since appeared as a presenter on numerous other television programmes.